PeeusD/AngreziAkhbaarUpDwnldr/README.md

 **Enjoy  ;)**

-# Jal Jeevan Gov Websites Scrapper
+# 2.Jal Jeevan Gov Websites Scrapper
 ## Scrapped All data from HTML tables and stored into CSV file.
 (Use cases)- helps in working with HTML pages.

 ### Scrapped Website- https://ejalshakti.gov.in